dmidlo/histdata.com-tools/README.md

 qualification can only reduce legacy eligibility.
 July's 18-window pilot correctly returned no decision; the expanded campaign freezes 96 synchronized windows across separate calibration, validation, and final-holdout periods.
-Of the three powered marked-Hawkes variants, only diagonal self-excitation passes all ten hard gates and is eligible for reconstruction and ensemble use.
-The other registered engines retain their failed, underpowered, refused, or research-only decisions and cannot enter the product.
-There is no silent motif fallback and no automatic winner.
+Of the three powered marked-Hawkes variants, diagonal self-excitation and full self/cross excitation pass all ten hard gates and are eligible for reconstruction and ensemble use; zero excitation fails time-uniformity.
+The final v2 HistData product selection is deliberately narrower and names only diagonal self-excitation.
+The other registered engines retain their failed, underpowered, refused, research-only, or eligible-but-unselected decisions and cannot silently enter the product.
+There is no motif fallback and no automatic winner.
 Legacy plans without a powered dossier retain their explicit single-qualified-engine compatibility behavior.
 See [`docs/proposal-engine-portfolios.md`](docs/proposal-engine-portfolios.md).

 #### Classical Event-Clock Proposal Engines